FAQ — Work of Service

 We will resolve the issue within a few days of receiving the report or contact you for further details.

 It takes 1-5 minutes to move the website to "Active".
 If it takes longer, please use email firstname.lastname@example.org at comment/signup form or contact the technical support.

-You can disable storing of all information in the log excepting the IP.
+You can disable storing all information in the log except the IP.
 Go to Control Panel

 Enter your website settings